-What follows is a deleted scene from my upcoming book, The Vines of Mars.
+What follows is the prologue from my upcoming book, The Vines of Mars.

 “The second team found the astronauts’ skeletons wrapped in a coniferous cocoon of vines, their blood now feeding the flowers that bloomed around them in great cascading walls of greenery.
 The alien vines were what filled the air with oxygen, and warmed the atmosphere, that later her compatriots would bolster and augment as needed, directing the burgeoning environment into a second cocoon for humanity.
 But first, the vine sent out feelers like great intelligent Venus fly-traps, chasing the second astronauts back into their shell.